stagerightlabs/laravel-testing-utilities/readme.md

 This utility makes it easy to implement the testing stratgey described by [Chris Duell](https://github.com/duellsy) in his blog post *[Speeding up PHP unit tests 15 times](http://www.chrisduell.com/blog/development/speeding-up-unit-tests-in-php/)*.
 When running tests that require the use of a database persistence layer, running migrations and seeding the database for each test can take a very long time.
 Chris instead suggests creating a sqlite database file ahead of time, and making a new copy of that file for each test instead.

-This package adds an artisan command ('utility:testdb') that will run your migrations and seeds and save them to a pre-defined sqlite file.
-Once that is complete, there is a companion trait that you add to your tests which will copy the staging db file to the primary testing db whenever you need it to when running your tests.
+This package provides an artisan command ('utility:testdb') that will run your migrations and seeds and save them to a pre-defined sqlite file.
+Once that is complete, there is a companion trait that you add to your tests which will copy the staging database file to the testing database location when running tests.

 You need to define a sqlite database connection in your ```config/database.php``` file.
 The connection name can be whatever you would like, but the package will assume a name of 'staging' if you don't provide one.